APPLICATION FORM

 Getting you ready to start volunteering.

-You are then handed back to Bedrock Radio to begin volunteering with us.
+You are then handed back to Bedrock Radio where will commence your studio training!

 Studio Training

-The first thing we do is a basic way finding walk, we need to show you essential points of interest including emergency equipment, fire exits and even where get cuppa from, or have your parking validated!
+The first thing we’ll do is a little way finding walk.
+We need to show you essential points of interest including emergency equipment, fire exits and even where get cuppa from, or have your parking validated!

 We set up your Bedrock IT account and get you logged in, this will include your very own Bedrock account, email and give you access to the members SharePoint.